KhronosGroup/glTF-Tutorials/gltfTutorial/gltfTutorial_020_Skins.md

     6, 7, 9,
     6, 9, 8,

 The raw data is stored in the buffer that has the ID `"geometryBuffer"`.
 The indices and vertex positions are defined by the buffer views with the IDs `"indicesBufferView"` and `"positionsBufferView"`, respectively, and the corresponding accessors with the IDs `"indicesAccessor"` and `"positionsAccessor"` offer typed access to these buffer views.
-The following is an image of this geometry, with outline rendering, to better show the structure:
+Image 20a shows this geometry with outline rendering to better show the structure.

 <p align="center">
 <img src="images/simpleSkinOutline01.png" /><br>
-<a name="simpleSkinOutline01-png"></a>Image 20a: The geometry for the skinning example, with outline rendering, in its initial configuration
+<a name="simpleSkinOutline01-png"></a>Image 20a: The geometry for the skinning example, with outline rendering, in its initial configuration.
 </p>

 This geometry data is contained in the mesh primitive of the mesh with the ID `"mesh0"`, which is attached to the main node of the scene.
 The mesh primitive contains additional attributes, namely the `"JOINTS"` and `"WEIGHTS"` attributes.
 The purpose of these attributes will be explained below.